kabouri/mosaic/README.md

 are not issued by a central authority (such as a state) but through algorithms executed on a computer network that ensures their coherence and transaction security.
-These markets evolve based on supply and demand, but being decentralized markets, they are often better protected from economic and political changes that generally impact traditional currencies <stachtchenko_manuel_2022>.
+These markets evolve based on supply and demand, but being decentralized markets, they are often better protected from economic and political changes that generally impact traditional currencies <stachtchenko_manuel_2022>.  ghfghfghfgh

 Although the economic potential of these new currencies remains to be evaluated, they already offer certain developing countries a more reliable financing alternative than a traditional currency